-- 1.Customer base of 411,777.
-Approximate number of customers with connections @ 90% is 370,599. - 2.
+- 1.Unmetered customer base of approximately 404,517 in 2018.
+Target over 90% with connections that can be metered without complication or over projected costs. - 2.
 Includes the cost of the receiving devices, transmission network and installation. - 3.
 Includes the meter reading equipment and hardware to process data. - 4.
 Based on current interest rates. - 5.
 Based on current industry practice. - 6.
 Costs are reduced after the installation of all meters in the fifth year due to a reduction in required human and physical resources. - 7.
 Costs progressively increase with each year of meter installation till full implementation in the fifth year. - 8.
 Promotion of the programme on the television during first six (6) months of rollout. - 9.
 Cost of additional manpower and physical resources to process data.